 “You should be concentrating on managing the engine and moving the fine adjustment lever if you feel a drop in rpm, so the flying needs to come instinctively”, Mikael says.
 “My feet do not stop moving on the rudder pedals from the moment I’m airborne.
 I couldn’t even tell you what I’m doing with the rudder with each manoeuvre and each turn, as it’s always different and it’s just so instinctive.
 Generally it pitches quickly with a little back stick, then you need to be heavier on the ailerons and dancing on the rudder pedals to turn as it’ll be pulling one way then the other as you change your elevator and aileron inputs, but the turns aren’t really coordinated, they’re usually flown out of balance.

 “If you need to think about the physical flying of it, it’s going to bite you.
 You don’t have a turn and slip indicator so it’s all done by feel and is a constant feeling out process.
 When I first flew the Dreidecker I felt like I had been flying sideways the whole time, and it took a good ten hours for me to have a more complete impression of the aeroplane and feel comfortable flying aerobatics.
 You’ll feel the buffet if the aeroplane isn’t tracking straight.
-If you let go of the control stick, it will yaw immediately to the left into in an ‘X’ position, flying sideways out of balance with the airflow hitting you hard on the side of your face.
+Without stick and rudder control, it will yaw immediately to the left into in an ‘X’ position, flying sideways out of balance with the airflow hitting you hard on the side of your face.
 You could use that to your advantage in a dogfight.
 It feels unnatural to do it now but flying out of balance in combat meant you could outperform other fighters and get yourself into a shooting position from all kinds of crazy angles, sitting the Dreidecker on its nose, flying flat turns, turning with the nose down and tail high, or horizontally shooting almost sideways at a target.”

 This inherent instability makes aerobatics in the air display arena particularly challenging.
 Mikael flies a dynamic routine comprising loops, rolls and split-S figures, as well as rapid turn reversals and tight turns.
 “It’s crazy!”, Mikael enthuses.
 “If you enter a loop with the wings level and manage to keep it in balance with constantly alternating left and right rudder in the climb, you’ll be almost stationary at the top of the loop with full power on and high rpm.
 The torque will twist the aeroplane at the apex and you’ll fall out to the left or right in a yawing side slip, regardless of what you do with the rudder.
 It just spits you out in either direction and you could exit at 90° to how you entered.